jakearchibald/jakearchibald.com/static-build/posts/2022/12/the-event-loop/index.md

 - Decoding the image from whatever format it is, into RGBA data.
 - Listening for updates to mouse buttons and pointer position.
 - Performing hit-testing to figure out exactly what text the user wants to select.
-- Rendering updates to the image as it's ready.
+- Rendering updates to the image as it's decoded.
 - Rendering updates to the selected text.

 Pretty impressive!

 But, although everything _feels_ like it's happening at the same time, it's actually a series of specifically scheduled tasks.
+Otherwise, the platform would be impossible to use.

 </trigger-point>